CLIMADA-project/climada_python/doc/guide/install.rst

   All dependencies will be downloaded from the internet.
   Do **not** use a metered, mobile connection!
 * Install `Anaconda`_, following the `installation instructions <https://docs.anaconda.com/anaconda/install/>`_ for your OS.
-* Create a workspace directory, ideally in subdirectory of your user/home directory.
+* Create a **workspace directory**, ideally in subdirectory of your user/home directory.
   Do **not** use a directory that is synchronized by cloud storage systems like OneDrive, iCloud or Polybox!

 .. hint:: If you need help with the vocabulary used on this page, refer to the :ref:`Glossary <install-glossary>`.